 3. Keep a project spreadsheet.

 Am I the only nerd out there who will make a spreadsheet for just about anything?
 In this case, I like to keep a spreadsheet to track the projects I’m currently working on, along with deadlines and progress.
-At the bottom, I have my list of completed projects and what went into each.
-This helps me stay on track at work, but that “completed” list is always an ego boost and an easy way to see what you’ve accomplished most recently.
+At the bottom, I have my list of completed projects.
+This helps me stay on track at work, and that “completed” list is an easy way to see what you’ve accomplished.

 4. Start a success journal.